IdoHirsh0/.dotfiles/README.md

 ## Small issues

 ### Packer
-- Couldn't find a way to autoinstall `Packer` plugins
-- After `install.sh` is finished, run `:PackerSync` inside `nvim`
+- The first time you'll open `nvim`, you'll see some errors
+- That's because it's installing `Packer`, the plugin manager, for the first time
+- Don't worry, it's only for the first time you open `nvim`
-- Then close and reopen `nvim` to use your new configured environment 😎
+- Close and reopen `nvim` to use your new configured environment 😎